 The district is committed to safeguarding the rights given to all students under state and federal law.
-In addition, to promote a safe, healthy, orderly, and civil school environment, all district students have the right to:
+In addition, to promote a safe, healthy, orderly and civil school environment, all district students have the right to:

-- 1. Take part in all district activities on an equal basis regardless of race, color, weight, creed, national origin, religion, gender (including gender identity and gender expression) or sexual orientation or disability. - 2.
-Present their version of the relevant events to school personnel authorized to impose a disciplinary penalty in connection with the imposition of the penalty.

-3. Access school rules and, when necessary, receive an explanation of those rules from school personnel.
+- 1. Take part in all district activities on an equal basis regardless of race, color, weight, creed, national origin, religion, gender (including gender identity and gender expression) or sexual orientation, disability, or any other protected class under state and federal law. - 2.
+Present their version of the relevant events to school personnel authorized to impose a disciplinary penalty in connection with the imposition of the penalty. - 3.
+Access school rules and, when necessary, receive an explanation of those rules from school personnel.